Alexander Haig: Nixon administration

-After only four months as VCSA, Haig returned to the Nixon administration at the height of the Watergate affair as White House chief of staff in May 1973.
-Retaining his Army commission, he remained in the position until September 21, 1974, ultimately overseeing the transition to the presidency of Gerald Ford following Nixon's resignation on August 9, 1974.
+In May 1973, after only four months as VCSA, Haig returned to the Nixon administration at the height of the Watergate affair as White House Chief of Staff.
+During the Saturday Night Massacre, Haig attempted to make acting-Attorney General William Ruckelshaus fire special prosecutor Archibald Cox.
+Haig's coercion failed, and Ruckelshaus resigned.
+Retaining his Army commission, he remained in the position until 21 September 1974, ultimately overseeing the transition to the presidency of Gerald Ford following Nixon's resignation on 9 August 1974.

 Haig has been largely credited with keeping the government running while President Nixon was preoccupied with Watergate and was essentially seen as the "acting president" during Nixon's last few months in office.
-During July and early August 1974, Haig played an instrumental role in finally persuading Nixon to resign.
-Haig presented several pardon options to Ford a few days before Nixon eventually resigned.
+During July and early August 1974, Haig played an instrumental role in persuading Nixon to resign.
+Haig presented several pardon options to Ford a few days before Nixon resigned.
 In this regard, in his 1999 book Shadow, author Bob Woodward describes Haig's role as the point man between Nixon and Ford during the final days of Nixon's presidency.
-According to Woodward, Haig played a major behind-the-scenes role in the delicate negotiations of the transfer of power from President Nixon to President Ford.
-Indeed, about one month after taking office, Ford did pardon Nixon, resulting in much controversy.
+According to Woodward, Haig played a major behind-the-scenes role in the delicate negotiations of the transfer of power from Nixon to Ford.

+About one month after taking office, Ford pardoned Nixon, resulting in much controversy.
 However, Haig denied the allegation that he played a key role in arbitrating Nixon's resignation by offering Ford's pardon to Nixon.
-One of the most crucial moments occurred a day before Haig's departure to Europe to begin his tenure as NATO Supreme Allied Commander.
-Haig was telephoned by J. Fred Buzhardt who once served as special White House counsel for Watergate matters.
-In the call, Buzhardt discussed with Haig President Ford's upcoming speech to address the nation about pardoning former president Richard Nixon, informing Haig that the speech contained something indicating Haig's role in Nixon's resignation and Ford's pardon of Nixon.
-According to his autobiography (Inner Circles: How America Changed the World), Haig was furious and immediately drove straight to the White House to determine the veracity of Buzhardt's claims.
-This was due to his concern that Ford's speech would expose his role in negotiating Nixon's resignation supposedly in exchange for a pardon issued by the newly sworn in president.
+A day before Haig's departure to Europe to begin his tenure as NATO Supreme Allied Commander, Haig was telephoned by J. Fred Buzhardt.
+In the call, Buzhardt discussed with Haig President Ford's upcoming speech to the nation about pardoning Nixon, informing Haig that the speech contained something indicating Haig's role in Nixon's resignation and Ford's pardon of Nixon.
+According to Haig's autobiography (Inner Circles: How America Changed the World), Haig was furious and immediately drove straight to the White House to determine the veracity of Buzhardt's claims.
+This was due to his concern that Ford's speech would expose Haig's role in negotiating Nixon's resignation supposedly in exchange for a pardon issued by the new president.

-On August 7, 1974, two days before Nixon's resignation, Haig met with Nixon in the Oval Office to discuss the transition.
+On 7 August 1974, two days before Nixon's resignation, Haig met with Nixon in the Oval Office to discuss the transition.
 Following their conversation, Nixon told Haig "You fellows, in your business, have a way of handling problems like this.
 Give them a pistol and leave the room.
 I don't have a pistol, Al."